ChaoxZ61/Capstone_Group1-Marketing-Analytics-/Code/ETL/README.md

 # Import Note

-Please ask the group member for the Config file and put it in the same folder with all other files in order for the file to run properly.
+Please ask the group members for the Config file and put it in the same folder with all other files in order for the file to run properly.

 # File Explained